 GARDN

-Project Objective: Through team collaboration, design a digital data visualization experience or product that transforms a dataset into an interactive, exploratory interface.
+Through team collaboration, my teammate and I design a digital data visualization experience or product that transforms a dataset into an interactive, exploratory interface.

 Background